Darkelf2024/Darkelf-Browser/Darkelf Compiled Release.md

 Darkelf is a stealth-optimized, privacy-hardened browser built with PySide6 and cryptographic safeguards.
 This release ships with the core logic compiled into `.so` binaries using Cython to protect source code.
-Please make to place both .so files with launch.py file into the same folder on the desktop. - Name: darkelf_build or darkelf_core
+Please make sure to place both .so files with launch.py file into the same folder on the desktop. - Name: darkelf_build or darkelf_core

 ---